-Health risk assessments (HRAs) or personal health assessments (PHAs) are the most important tools in any workplace health and wellness program.
+A health risk assessment (HRA) or personal health assessment (PHA) is the most important tool in any workplace health and wellness program.

 Without them, you don’t know the problems, you can’t target your activities, and you can’t tell if your program is working

 For a successful workplace health and wellness program, you need to assess two things: behaviour and culture.

 The best way to assess employee behaviour is through a health risk assessment or HRA, sometimes called a personal health assessment or PHA.

 Why invest in a health risk assessment?

 HRAs are powerful little things.
 While they may only take your employees around 5 minutes to fill in, they will give your health & wellness program immense drive, energy and direction.

 The most important benefit of a HRA is to give your senior management evidence of the need to change.
 There, in black and white (and all sorts of colourful graphs!) they can see the rising cost of health to their organisation – the potential cardiovascular disease and obesity, the stress-levels and the mental health issues, all contributing to absenteeism, presenteeism and lost productivity.